El Yunque’s Best-Kept Secret: Juan Diego Falls

 Playing in a waterfall in the rainforest sounds wonderful doesn’t it?
 El Yunque has a few waterfalls that are really lovely and very popular.
 I am about to let you in on a secret – Juan Diego Falls.
 You can’t see them from the road, in fact to get to the largest and best ones, you have to be willing to do some off-road climbing and get muddy.
 But I think the reward is worth it.

 Located in El Yunque National Forest at KM 9.5 on Road 191 is Quebrada Juan Diego (or Juan Diego Stream).
-There is a wooden sign marking this lovely little stream.
-Do not be fooled – this is not where you want to go.
-Park near this sign, but then walk about 25 feet up Road 191 to the next stream.
-There is a little trail on the right hand side.
+There are two streams here- as you come up the road.
+When you get close to mile marker km 9.5, park in the designated areas only- keeping your tires on the inside of the white line (if parking on the road area).
+At the second stream, you will see the trailhead marker and a little path on the right hand side of the road (as you are coming up the road).
 It is really a short trail, maybe an 1/8 mile long at the most.
 It is uneven, occasionally muddy and slippery, and there are some rocks to step up and down from.
 But I think it is very doable.

 As you walk along this trail, you will get to a couple of little waterfalls (maybe 6 feet tall) that have little pools to sit in and cool down.
 The rocks at these falls are very interesting – more vertical walls than river rocks.
 The falls get larger as you go up.
 When you come to the "end" of the trail, there is a nice large area to have a picnic and a 15-foot waterfall.
 It is easy to walk right into the pool and sit or stand under the waterfall.